 Trying out self-care strategies that work for other people can help you feel less guilty about taking time for yourself; after all, if everyone's doing it, it can't be that bad for you, right?
 It also helps to remember that self-care doesn't *have* to mean buying essential oils or splurging on a massage.
 A lot of the time, it's just about holding more space for yourself in your day.
 (But if essential oils help you do that, more power to you.)

 With that in mind, we asked experts across all facets of the wellness industry what self-care strategies they're most excited about this year.
 These seven might be here to stay.

-Sure, self-care is all about yourself, but that doesn't mean you have to go it alone.
+self, but that doesn't mean you have to go it alone.
 Friends can be a huge part of your self-care strategy, says Lora DiFranco, founder of Free Period Press and creator of the Self-Care Master Plan, a workbook to help you find your own best ways to care for yourself.

 alone time, but relationships play a huge part in our mental wellbeing," DiFranco tells Bustle.
 "Partly in response to the digital age that we live in, people are looking for IRL human connection.
 I’ve seen a big increase in structured friend time through book clubs, low-key dinner parties, and home spa nights."
 So if you're looking for some quality "you" time, you might want to start by phoning a friend.

 Self-care is also about making sure the spaces you spend most of your time are as pleasing as they can be. "[Add] small details into your home that set the tone for your self-care," Weiss tells Bustle.
 "Even details as small as a bouquet of flowers, a cozy throw blanket, or a piece of art that speaks to you, can really help to set a tone and create the right atmosphere."